Abdoubenjy/PCB-Design-SumoBot/README.md

 # Sumo hardware
-This repository contains the schematic and PCB design a mini-class Sumobot (500g 10x10cm), created in KiCad.
+This repository contains the schematic and PCB design of a mini-class Sumobot (500g 10x10cm), created in KiCad.
 It's a 2-layer PCB with microcontroller MSP430G2553IPW28, regulators 3.3V (AMS1117-3.3) and 5V (MP2359), two motor drivers TB6612FNG, IR receiver TSP382, and circuit protection (RS3E075AT).